How to Set Up Microsoft Teams Shared Channels

 You can tell the difference between a public and a private channel by the lock icon.

-Current options for Microsoft Teams shared channels
+Alternatives to Microsoft Teams shared channels

 1 – Cross-post a new channel conversation